Pro-v-7/Tensorflow_serving_with_mnist/README.md

 1. First create the model using the mnist_cnn.py

-2. move the created pb file and variables into a folder
+2. move the created pb file and variables into a new folder called "your model name"

 3. install docker if not installed